 PHTS as a condition is not listed as either a reason to prioritise for vaccination, or as a contra-indication.

-However, due to the wide variation in symptoms, characteristics and treatments associated with PHTS, it is important to seek advice from your doctor to check what is most appropriate for you.
+However, due to the wide variation in symptoms and characteristics associated with PHTS, as well as other conditions people living with PHTS may experience and associated treatments, it is important to seek advice from your doctor to check what is most appropriate for you and associated family members.

 In addition, experience with Covid-19 vaccinations is growing rapidly, including the approval of vaccines for use in children in some countries, underlining the need to seek up-to-date information from your doctor.